DarkElf2233/crud-web-template/README.md

-# Web-application with CRUD template
+# A template for web application with CRUD

 ## Frontend: React (useing Vite)